vuejs/docs/src/guide/migration/treeshaking.md

 }
 ```

-This will tell webpack “Hey, treat this Vue module as an external library and don’t bother bundling it.”
+This will tell webpack to treat the Vue module as an external library and not bundle it.

 If your module bundler of choice happens to be [Rollup](https://rollupjs.org/), you basically get the same effect for free, as by default Rollup will treat absolute module IDs (`'vue'` in our case) as external dependencies and not include them in the final bundle.
 During bundling though, it might emit a [“Treating vue as external dependency”](https://rollupjs.org/guide/en/#warning-treating-module-as-external-dependency) warning, which can be suppressed with the `external` option: